Skip to Content

 “Views of Infinity”, a geometric marble installation by Harry Paspallis

-Paphos coastal path runs between the lighthouse and Alykes Beach and you’ll discover 12 works of art along the way from five Cypriot artists.
-The works were commissioned as part of the town’s European City of Culture year in 2017.
+Paphos coastal path runs between the lighthouse and Alykes Beach, and along the way, you can discover 12 works of art from five Cypriot artists.
+The works were commissioned as part of the town’s year as European City of Culture in 2017.

-Near to the fort is a statue of a woman ‘Sol Alter’ by Yiota Ioannidou that’s dedicated to Aphrodite.
-Further towards the lighthouse is “Views of Infinity”, a geometric marble installation by Harry Paspallis.
-We spotted four others on our walks.
+Near the fort, you’ll find a statue of a woman, ‘Sol Alter’ by Yiota Ioannidou, that’s dedicated to the goddess Aphrodite.
+Further towards the lighthouse is “Views of Infinity”, a geometric marble installation by Harry Paspallis, and we spotted four others on our walks.

 ‘Sol Alter’ Statue Paphos, Cyprus